Nagaraj-Yadav/exampl/README.md

 - Add your preferred IoT devices in the `Devices.py` file.

   - > **Strictly one functon per device**.
-  - If any authorization credentials are applicable to the device, add them in `configurations.py` file as shown below
+  - If any authorization credentials are applicable to the device, add them in `configurations.py` file as shown below and run it once.
   ```
   configurations.py